We introduce the concept of a Catalog (previously known as Base).

-A Base can be considered a catalogue of parts from which an NFT can be composed.
+A Catalog can be considered a catalog of parts from which an NFT can be composed.
 Parts can be

 either of the

 slot type or

 Note: a catalog is referenced in an NFT as a separate asset by specifying the catalog ID and cherry picking the list of parts from the catalog for that NFT instance.
 The approach differs slightly per implementation, so the examples below will mostly use pseudo-code to communicate the concept.

 Catalogs can be of different media types.

 The catalog's type indicates what the final output of an NFT will be when this asset is rendered.
 Supported types are PNG, SVG, audio, video, mixed, although only PNG and SVG have been implemented in RMRK front-ends so far.

 It is easiest to understand catalogs and equippables through a visual example like a PNG or SVG catalog, so we will focus on this in the explanations below.
 Additional examples of different types are at the end of this page.

 The most important concept to understand with regard to equippables is that the final output is not static.
 Equipping, e.g., a hat onto a rhino does not generate a new static image in place of an old one.
 Instead, the hat is dynamically rendered inside the image of the rhino, and the image of the rhino has to be prepared for this functionality in advance.

 This is what the Catalog system allows: minting collections with equippability in mind, regardless of type - audio files can be prepared with slots for audio stems, movie catalogs can be prepared with filter slots, but video files can also have a slot for subtitles, or even an alternative audio track, and more.